Alexander Zinoviev: Early anti-Stalinism. War years

 Zinoviev spent most of the war at the Ulyanovsk Aviation School.
-Initially he served in the Primorsky Territory as part of the cavalry division.
+Initially, he served in the Primorsky Territory as part of the cavalry division.
 In the spring of 1941, the troops were transferred to the west, he was credited with a tank gunner in a tank regiment.
-On the eve of June 22, the advanced unit was sent to a flight school in Orsha, which was soon evacuated to Gorky, and in early 1942 to the Ulyanovsk military aviation school of pilots.
+On the eve of 22 June, the advanced unit was sent to a flight school in Orsha, which was soon evacuated to Gorky, and in early 1942 to the Ulyanovsk military aviation school of pilots.
 At the aviation school, Zinoviev spent almost three years, mostly in reserve.
 He learned to fly a biplane, later – on the Il-2.
 In Ulyanovsk, he had a son, named Valery (1944).
 He graduated from the aviation school at the end of 1944 and received the title of "junior lieutenant".
 He fought in the 2nd Guards Ground Attack Aviation Corps, the first combat flight on the IL-2 took place in March 1945 during the capture of Glogau.
-Participated in battles in Poland and Germany, was awarded the Order of the Red Star.
-The war ended in Grassau on May 8.
+Participated in battles in Poland and Germany, and was awarded the Order of the Red Star.
+The war ended in Grassau on 8 May.
 Zinoviev recalled that the flights were enjoyable: I liked to feel like the owner of a combat vehicle, drop bombs, shoot cannons and machine guns; the fear of perishing was relieved by the realization that "this is only once".
-After the war, he served a year on the territory of Czechoslovakia, Hungary, Austria.
-Zinoviev was frustrated by the senselessness of military service, repeatedly tried to quit, but failed.
-Six years in the army gave Zinoviev rich material for understanding Soviet society, monitoring social relations and dynamics, the army represented a large-scale social laboratory, in which features of social processes were manifested or even caricatured.
+After the war, he served a year on the territory of Czechoslovakia, Hungary and Austria.
+Zinoviev was frustrated by the senselessness of military service, and repeatedly tried to quit, but failed.
+Six years in the army gave Zinoviev rich material for understanding Soviet society, and monitoring social relations and dynamics, the army represented a large-scale social laboratory, in which features of social processes were manifested or even caricatured.